 Property Size and Value

 Larger properties have more components to analyze, increasing labor requirements.
 However, price shouldn't scale linearly with property value.
-A $3M apartment complex and a $5M apartment complex of similar design may require nearly identical analysis effort, so be wary of providers whose fees increase proportionally with purchase price rather than actual complexity.
+A $3M apartment complex and a $5M apartment complex of similar design may require nearly identical analysis effort; providers whose fees increase proportionally with purchase price rather than actual complexity may not reflect the actual scope of work.

 Documentation Availability